nginxinc/nginx-gateway-fabric/examples/helm/README.md

 ## Examples

-- [Default](./default) - deploys NGINX Gateway Fabric withg NGINX OSS with default configuration.
+- [Default](./default) - deploys NGINX Gateway Fabric with NGINX OSS with default configuration.
 - [NGINX Plus](./nginx-plus) - deploys NGINX Gateway Fabric with NGINX Plus as the data plane.
 The image is pulled from the NGINX Plus Docker registry, and the `imagePullSecretName` is the name of the secret to use to pull the image.
   The secret must be created in the same namespace as the NGINX Gateway Fabric deployment.